Find Cheap Health Insurance Quotes in Your Area

-You can also get — fully covered — the screenings and services which are available to all women, such as tests for HPV, cervical cancer, HIV, Gonorrhea and Chlamydia; and counseling for things like domestic violence and tobacco use.
+You can also get — fully covered — the screenings and services that are available to all women, such as tests for HPV, cervical cancer, HIV, gonorrhea and chlamydia, as well as counseling for things like domestic violence and tobacco use.

-Screening tests that aren't mandated by the Affordable Care Act may lead to out-of-pocket payments from you, based on your insurance plan cost-sharing structure.
+Screening tests that aren't mandated by the Affordable Care Act may lead to out-of-pocket payments from you, based on your insurance plan's cost-sharing structure.

-If you have a perfect pregnancy with no complaints or complications, you might end up with free prenatal care, as long as you also have a generous insurance plan and you stay within your network.
-Everyone else will probably have some out-of-pocket costs, like co-pays or co-insurance for bloodwork or ultrasounds, or even paying the full costs of various tests up to your deductible.
-In addition, most new parents can expect a big bill for the cost of labor and delivery, as we will explore in a forthcoming guide.
+If you have a pregnancy with no complaints or complications, you might end up with free prenatal care, as long as you also have a generous insurance plan and you stay within your network.
+Everyone else will probably have some out-of-pocket costs, like copays or coinsurance for bloodwork or ultrasounds, or even the full costs of various tests up to your deductible.
+In addition, most new parents can expect a big bill for the cost of labor and delivery.

 If you're pregnant with no health insurance, now would be a really good time to see if you can get it.
 Pregnancy is a common event, but it's also incredibly expensive.
-The average cost of a having a baby, including prenatal care, delivery, and the first three months of newborn medical care, with a vaginal birth in 2010 was about $30,000, according to a 2013 Truven Health Analytics Marketscan Study.
-For cesareans (a.k.a. a C section), it was about $50,000.
+The average cost of having a baby in 2010, including prenatal care, vaginal delivery and the first three months of newborn medical care, was about $30,000, according to a 2013 Truven Health Analytics Marketscan Study.
+For cesarean sections (also known as C-sections), it was about $50,000.

-For those who don't have access to health insurance through an employer, or through your parents because you are under 26, consider buying an individual policy on your state's marketplace or the federal exchange.
-You can only sign up for coverage during the open enrollment period, unless you have a qualifying event, like losing your insurance or moving to a new state or getting married.
-For coverage beginning January 1, 2016, open enrollment at healthcare.gov is between November 1, 2015 and January 31, 2016.
+For those who don't have access to health insurance through an employer or parent, consider buying an individual policy on your state's marketplace or the federal exchange.
+You can only sign up for coverage during the open enrollment period, unless you experience a qualifying event, like losing your insurance, moving to a new state or getting married.

-Even if you don't have health insurance, you should get prenatal care for the good of yourself and your baby.
-Children born to mothers who don’t get prenatal care are five times more likely to die compared to infants born to mothers who did go to the doctor regularly while pregnant.
-And moms themselves are three to four times more likely to die without this important medical attention.
+Even if you don't have health insurance, you should get prenatal care for the sake of your health and that of your baby.
+Children born to mothers who didn't get prenatal care are five times more likely to die compared to infants born to mothers who did go to the doctor regularly while pregnant.
+And mothers are three to four times more likely to die if they didn't receive this important medical attention.